stjudecloud/rfcs/text/structural-variation.md

 ## Process for existing structural variation results

-Where we currently have manually curated SV results from our internal pipeline, we propose performing liftover to hg38 coordinates and making the results available in SJC.
+Where we currently have manually curated SV results from our internal pipeline, we propose performing liftover to hg38 coordinates and making the results available in St. Jude Cloud.
 This will match the process used for somatic SNV/Indels that have been manually curated after being produced by internal SJ pipelines.
 In addition, we propose to make variant calls available from our new process alongside the prior results.

 ## New process for structural variation results